kevinslashdigital/aws-ai-practitioner-prep/docs/Domain-3/Task-3.2/4-potential-risks-and-limitations-of-prompt-engineering.md

 ## 1. **Poisoning**

 **Definition**:
-Poisoning involves the intentional insertion of malicious or biased data into the training dataset of a model.
+Poisoning refers to the intentional introduction of malicious or biased data into the training dataset of a model.
+This can lead to the model producing biased, offensive, or harmful outputs, either intentionally or unintentionally.

 **Risk**:
 This can cause the model to produce harmful, biased, or offensive outputs, either knowingly or unknowingly.